Suck It Up Buttercup

 The beautiful buttercup is now a derogatory term insulting weakness and frailty.

-How miserable things of beauty such as the beloved buttercup are stolen from the original meaning and turned into something ugly, negative, and destructive.
+How miserable things of beauty such as the beloved buttercup are stolen from the original meaning and turned into something else.

 Will the U$A soon be dystopia - Land Of The Rising Son